RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

       - If a disclaimer clause has the effect of erasing whatever is misleading in the conduct, the clause will be effective, not by any independent force of its own, but by actually modifying the conduct.
     - Benlist Pty Limited v Olivetti Australia Pty Limited (1990) ATPR ¶41-043
       - Brochure:
-        - ‘a great opportunity exists to upgrade the building for a new tenant, owner/occupier or a developer who will strata the building.’
+        - 'a great opportunity exists to upgrade the building for a new tenant, owner/occupier or a developer who will strata the building.'
       - Of course, if the clause actually has the effect or erasing whatever is misleading in the conduct, the clause will be effective, not by any independent force of its own, but by actually modifying the conduct.
         - the suggestion of the suitability of the building for strata title conversion might continue to influence the mind of a prospective purchaser notwithstanding his awareness of the existence of a disclaimer clause, which did not single out the particular representation, but purported to apply generally to every detail stated in the investment report.
       - If a disclaimer clause has the effect of erasing whatever is misleading in the conduct, the clause will be effective, not by any independent force of its own, but by actually modifying the conduct.